Yi-Rong Peng, Ph.D

 Lin is a bioinformatician who is interested to apply bioinformatic tools to uncover the molecular underpinning of the formation of retinal circuits and provide the pathogenic understanding of retinal diseases.
 Her research involves analysis of genomic and transcriptomic datasets, data mining, computational modeling of large-scale datasets, and molecular and cellular biology.
 She joined the Peng Laboratory in October 2020.
 Lin received her PhD from Zhejiang University, Hangzhou, China and was a postdoctoral fellow at the Michelmore lab, Genome Center, University of California, Davis.

-Brian is a 4th year undergraduate biochemistry student at UCLA, interested in exploring a career in clinical research and healthcare.
+Brian graduated with from UCLA with a degree in biochemistry student in Spring 2021.
+He is interested in exploring a career in clinical research and healthcare.
 Having explored other fields including ecological restoration and computational chemistry labs at UCSB, he soon found his niche in a position with the Peng Lab, where he enjoys learning more about retinal pathways that can be used to study various ocular diseases.
 In his free time, he likes to spend his time playing pick-up basketball at the rec cen (which hopefully opens soon) as well as explore the venues of the city of Los Angeles.

 Tongzhou Xu, Ph.D.